VdoCipher/cloudhopper/README.md

 some kind of routing logic in the function itself.
 This makes the Gateway kind of redundant.
-Also, with API Gateway, non-existent end-points are returned with a wierd "Missing Authwentication Error" which can not be overridden.
+Also, with API Gateway, non-existent end-points are returned with a wierd "Missing Authentication Error" which can not be overridden.
 This may not be 404 or 415 that you wish to return to your client.
 It is therefore better to just use wildcards and forward everything to the client.